 Radium Hot Springs is an outdoor paradise in any season but is truly magical in winter.
-Snow-covered mountains, frosted trees, and outdoor adventure make it a perfect winter escape.
+Snow-covered mountains, frosted trees, and unbeatable outdoor adventure make it a perfect winter escape.

 With many wonderful places to stay in Radium Hot Springs—ranging from cozy to cushy—it’s easy to find somewhere that suits your taste.
+Best of all, the Village of Radium is conveniently located near several Nordic skiing trails, all within a 40-minute drive of the community.

 Nipika Mountain Resort